-Interventional radiology (IR) covers a wide range of procedures - from several types of cardiac 6 7 interventions and procedures to non-cardiac procedures (fluoroscopy and CT guided) to vascular 8 access, treatment of thrombosed dialysis shunts, and embolization of tumours (e.g. central nervous 9 system) without any other treatment option.
-The questionnaire reported in Annex D did not address 10 paediatric IR, cardiac and non-cardiac, image guided procedures, and there are no similar statistics 11 available.
-However, there has been a significant increase in IR procedures during the last decade, 12 and although these procedures are less common in the paediatric population, they deliver high 13 radiation doses (see also Annex G).
-Radiation protection issues in interventional cardiology has 14 recently been addressed by the ICRP (ICRP, 2013), including the need for DRLs.
+Interventional radiology (IR) covers a wide range of procedures - from several types of cardiac interventions and procedures to non-cardiac procedures (fluoroscopy and CT guided) to vascular access, treatment of thrombosed dialysis shunts, and embolization of tumours (e.g. central nervous system) without any other treatment option.
+The questionnaire reported in Annex D did not address paediatric IR, cardiac and non-cardiac, image guided procedures, and there are no similar statistics available.
+However, there has been a significant increase in IR procedures during the last decade, and although these procedures are less common in the paediatric population, they deliver high radiation doses (see also Annex G).
+Radiation protection issues in interventional cardiology has recently been addressed by the ICRP (ICRP, 2013), including the need for DRLs.

-16 As shown in Section 5, no NDRLs exist for paediatric IR procedures, and LDRLs have been published only for paediatric interventional cardiology (IC) procedures.
-The development of 17 18 LDRLs for these procedures should be encouraged and the feasibility of NDRLs and EDRLs should 19 be studied.
-For IR procedures, patient dose depends on several factors, including the maturity of the patient (preterm, baby, child), the complexity of the specific situation, and the experience of the 20 21 medical staff.
-There will always be case based decisions and in these situations the use of DRLs is 22 not appropriate.
-DRLs may therefore only be feasible for a few standard procedures like diagnostic 23 cardiac catheterization (morphology, pressure measurements, oximetry, biplane guided cardiac 24 function assessment), interventional closure of cardiac septal defects or stent placements (e.g. coarctation), and peripheral insertion of central catheters (PICC) or nephrostomy from non-cardiac 25 26 procedures.
-In Annex G, some information is presented on patient doses and published LDRLs for 27 IC procedures, and on the results of a limited survey within the PiDRL project for non-cardiac 28 procedures.
+As shown in Section 5, no NDRLs exist for paediatric IR procedures, and LDRLs have been published only for paediatric interventional cardiology (IC) procedures.
+The development of LDRLs for these procedures should be encouraged and the feasibility of NDRLs and EDRLs should be studied.
+For IR procedures, patient dose depends on several factors, including the maturity of the patient (preterm, baby, child), the complexity of the specific situation, and the experience of the medical staff.
+There will always be case based decisions and in these situations the use of DRLs is not appropriate.
+DRLs may therefore only be feasible for a few standard procedures like diagnostic cardiac catheterization (morphology, pressure measurements, oximetry, biplane guided cardiac function assessment), interventional closure of cardiac septal defects or stent placements (e.g. coarctation), and peripheral insertion of central catheters (PICC) or nephrostomy from non-cardiac procedures.
+In Annex G, some information is presented on patient doses and published LDRLs for IC procedures, and on the results of a limited survey within the PiDRL project for non-cardiac procedures.

-30 For IC procedures, the experiences presented in Annex G suggest that the establishment of a generic 31 DRL for all diagnostic procedures or for all therapeutic procedures might not be appropriate.
-In types of procedures suggests the need for procedure-specific DRLs.
-This is further complicated by 33
+For IC procedures, the experiences presented in Annex G suggest that the establishment of a generic DRL for all diagnostic procedures or for all therapeutic procedures might not be appropriate.
+In particular, for therapeutic procedures, the observed variation of patient doses between different types of procedures suggests the need for procedure-specific DRLs.
+This is further complicated by the fact that several techniques may have been developed for the same procedure and there would be a need to establish a DRL for each technique.